xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 At this point, let's go back to the file we had  previously built that parses control  constructs.
-Remember  those  little dummy procedures called Condition and  Expression?
+Remember  those  little dummy procedures called `Condition` and  `Expression`?
 Now you know what goes in their places!

 I  warn you, you're going to have to  do  some  creative  editing here, so take your time and get it right.
-What you need to do is to copy all of  the  procedures from the logic parser, from Ident through  BoolExpression, into the parser for control  constructs.
+What you need to do is to copy all of  the  procedures from the logic parser, from `Ident` through  `BoolExpression`, into the parser for control  constructs.
-Insert  them  at  the current location of Condition.
-Then delete that  procedure,  as  well as the dummy Expression.
-Next, change every call  to  Condition  to  refer  to  BoolExpression instead.
+Insert  them  at  the current location of `Condition`.
+Then delete that  procedure,  as  well as the dummy `Expression`.
+Next, change every call  to  `Condition`  to  refer  to  `BoolExpression` instead.
-Finally, copy the procedures IsMulop, IsOrOp, IsRelop, IsBoolean, and GetBoolean into place.
+Finally, copy the procedures `IsMulop`, `IsOrOp`, `IsRelop`, `IsBoolean`, and `GetBoolean` into place.
 That should do it.

 Compile  the  resulting program and give it  a  try.
-Since  we haven't  used  this  program in awhile, don't forget that we used single-character tokens for IF,  WHILE,  etc.   Also don't forget that any letter not a keyword just gets echoed as a block.
+Since  we haven't  used  this  program in awhile, don't forget that we used single-character tokens for `IF`,  `WHILE`,  etc.   Also don't forget that any letter not a keyword just gets echoed as a block.

 Try `ia=bxlye`, which stands for `IF a=b X ELSE Y ENDIF`.